MLB suspends Mariners outfielder Keon Broxton for inadvertently hitting an umpire with a batting glove

 Servais watched the replays of what happened after the game.

 “It was crazy,” Servais said.
-“He could throw that batting glove a 1,000 times and never hit that guy.
+“He could throw that batting glove 1,000 times and never hit that guy.
 It just happened.
 I’m not condoning what he did.
 You shouldn’t do those things, but it’s kind of a freak deal.”

 Broxton was apologetic after the game and took responsibility, saying: “That’s all on me.
 Lesson learned.
 I can handle things in a better way.
 I could’ve just walked to the dugout and put my stuff down and ran back out there, regardless of how I felt about the call or not.
 I take full responsibility for it.
 It’s a bad look.
 It’s a bad look for the organization.
 It’s a bad look for me.
 I definitely regret doing it.
 I’ve learned from it.
 Now I know.
 You just can’t do stuff like that.
 That’s not how baseball should be played anyway.”